luncher2-build-week-org-19/UI-luncher-2/README.md

 # UI-Luncher-2

-### An app that gives schools and communities to work together to provide school lunches to students of families who are unable to afford them on a regular basis.
+### An app that gives schools and communities an easy way to work together to provide school lunches to students of families who are unable to afford them on a regular basis.

 ## Getting Started